acarrab/cmdmark/README.md

 Mark commands and locations in bash easily.
 The commands are saved where you specify when installing

+The script is written in bash, so it should be compatible with most linux/macOS systems.

 You can simply add the command to be permanently saved (until deleting it yourself)
 ```bash